primera7790/hello-world-repositary/README.md

 # hello-world-repositary

-My firs repositary on GitHub.
+My firts repositary on GitHub.

 New experience!
 Like it) :smile: